 4. Learn about Native American heritage at The Heard Museum

-The Heard Museum is home to a unique collection of Native American art and culture, featuring both historical and contemporary works.
+Visiting one of the local museums is one of the best things to do in Phoenix when it’s hot.
+The Heard Museum is home to a collection of Native American art, featuring both historical and contemporary works.

 Decorative and functional arts on display include boldly patterned pottery, intricate turquoise necklaces, Katsina (Kachina) dolls, and colorful textiles such as rugs and blankets.

 The galleries also provide insight into cultural aspects of Native American life.
 The Heard Museum has a theater, and a sculpture garden.
 You can download their smartphone app to access audio guides for more information as you view the exhibits.

 You can enjoy a light lunch at the Courtyard Café, whose Southwest-inspired menu includes dishes featuring indigenous foods.
 Or, visit the Coffee Cantina for a gourmet caffeine fix.

 Price: The entry fee for an adult is $23, with discounted rates available for advanced online purchases, seniors, students, and children.
 Entry for American Indians (with tribal ID) is free.